IE Brown Executive MBA

 Capstone: The Key Reflection Project

 The Key Reflection Project (KRP) is a culminating academic project where students integrate and apply the knowledge acquired during the program in order to examine an idea or solve a challenging problem that is within their area of influence or personal interest.
-The project should mirror the spirit and learning objectives of the program, which are based on the awareness of social complexities and critical analysis of business issues.
+The project should mirror the spirit and learning objectives of the program, which are based on the awareness of organizational complexities and critical analysis of business issues.

 Current Courses